 - muscle cramps, which may occur with Imitrex

-- diarrhea, which may occur with DHE
+- diarrhea, which can occur with DHE

 Injectable treatments represent a new frontier of migraine-specific therapy options.

 However, Dr. Ailani emphasized that there is still a lot to learn about migraine injectables.
 These include long-term side effects and the utility of these treatments for the prevention of other types of headaches, such as post-traumatic headaches.